RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2021-06-07-My-First-Post.md

 Hello all!

 This is my first post on this logbook, here I will be posting every progress I make on my TFG.

 On this week I will be doing the following:
 - First of all, realise how Github Pages found.
-- Read the TFM of Nuria Oyaga.
+- Read the TFM of Pablo Moreno.
 - Reasearch about Robotics Academy exercises.